|55 Kenosia Avenue

 The information in NORD’s Rare Disease Database is for educational purposes only.
 It should never be used for diagnostic or treatment purposes.
 If you have questions regarding a medical condition, always seek the advice of your physician or other qualified health professional.
 NORD’s reports provide a brief overview of rare diseases.
 For more specific information, we encourage you to contact your personal physician or the agencies listed as “Resources” on this report.

-NORD is very grateful to Pavel Dulguerov, MD, Physician Assistant Unit Manager, Oto-Rhino-Laryngology and Neck Surgery, Geneva University Hospital, for assistance in the preparation of this report.
+NORD is very grateful to Pavel Dulguerov, MD, Chief of Head & Neck Surgery, Department of Oto-Rhino-Laryngology HNS, Geneva University Hospital, for assistance in the preparation of this report.

 Frey syndrome is a rare disorder that most often occurs as a result of surgery in the area near the parotid glands.
 The parotid glands are the largest salivary glands in the body located just below the ears on either side of the face.
 The main symptoms of Frey syndrome are undesirable sweating and flushing occurring on the cheek, temple (temporal region), or behind the ears (retroauricular region) after eating certain foods, especially those that produce a strong salivary response.
 Symptoms are often mild and well-tolerated.
 In some cases, symptoms may be more severe and therapy may be necessary.
 The exact underlying mechanisms that cause Frey syndrome are not fully understood.
 Frey syndrome most often occurs as a complication of surgery to the area of the face near the parotid glands.